gregory-halverson/ECOv003-L3T-L4T-JET/documentation/ECOv003_L3_JET_ATBD.md

 ### BESS-JPL: General Form

-The Breathing Earth System Simulator-Jet-Jet Propulsion Laboratory Propulsion Laboratory (BESS-JPL) model is a coupled surface energy balance and photosynthesis model contributed by Dr. Youngryel Ryu.
-The model iteratively calculates net radiation, ET, and Gross Primary Production (GPP-JPL) estimates.
-The latent heat flux component of BESS-JPL is included in the ensemble estimate, while the BESS-JPL net radiation is used as input to the other ET models.
+The Breathing Earth System Simulator-Jet Propulsion Laboratory (BESS-JPL) model is a coupled surface energy balance and photosynthesis model contributed by Dr. Youngryel Ryu.

-The BESS-JPL model is a coupled surface energy balance and photosynthesis model contributed by Dr. Youngryel Ryu.
 The model iteratively calculates net radiation, ET, and Gross Primary Production (GPP) estimates.
 The latent heat flux component of BESS-JPL is included in the ensemble estimate, while the BESS-JPL net radiation is used as input to the other ET models.

-The BESS-JPL couples atmospheric and canopy radiative transfer processes with photosynthesis, stomatal conductance, and transpiration.
-It uses a quadratic representation of the Penman-Monteith model to estimate transpiration.
+The BESS-JPL algorithm couples atmospheric and canopy radiative transfer processes with photosynthesis, stomatal conductance, and transpiration.
+It uses a quadratic representation of the Penman-Monteith model to estimate transpiration, incorporating both physiological and environmental constraints.

 ### AquaSEBS Water Surface Evaporation